Just in case: These ski insurances are really worthwhile

 • liability insurance

-• insurance against material damage
+• insurance against equipment damage

-• travel cancellation insurance
+• trip cancellation insurance

-• if necessary, travel interruption insurance
+• if necessary, trip interruption insurance

 Before deciding which insurance makes sense in an individual case, you should check your insurance policies.
 Most people already have liability insurance or health insurance.
-But this does not automatically mean that you are covered for every eventuality on a skiing holiday.
+But this does not automatically mean that you are covered for every eventuality on a ski holiday.

 As in everyday life, skiers should look carefully at insurance offers!